javierroberts/DocumentSummarizer/README.md

 ## Frontend

-The frontend was built using ReactJS to allow for single application interface, ensure faster rendering, and facilitate maintanence.
-We also used the bootsrap CSS library for easier styling/ppoitioning of components.
+The frontend was built using ReactJS to allow for single page application interface, ensure faster rendering, and facilitate maintanence.
+We also used the bootsrap CSS library for easier styling/positioning of components.

 ## Backend